Projected and near-projected embeddings: Abstract

 A stable smooth map $f\:N\to M$ is called {\it $k$-realizable} if its composition with the inclusion $M\subset M\x\R^k$ is $C^0$-approximable by smooth embeddings; and a {\it $k$-prem} if the same composition is $C^\infty$-approximable by smooth embeddings, or equivalently if $f$ lifts vertically to a smooth embedding $N\emb M\x\R^k$.

 It is obvious that if $f$ is a $k$-prem, then it is $k$-realizable.
-We refute the long-standing conjecture that the converse is always true.
+We refute the so-called ``Prem Conjecture'' that the converse holds.
 Namely, for each $n=4k+3\ge 15$ there exists a stable smooth immersion $S^n\imm\R^{2n-7}$ that is $3$-realizable but is not a $3$-prem.

 We also prove the converse in a wide range of cases.
 A $k$-realizable stable smooth fold map $N^n\to M^{2n-q}$ is a $k$-prem if $q\le n$ and $q\le 2k-3$; or if $q<n/2$ and $k=1$; or if $q\in\{2k-1,\,2k-2\}$ and $k\in\{2,4,8\}$ and $n$ is sufficiently large.